aarani/NOnion/CONTRIBUTING.md

 # F# Coding Style

-* For formatting/indentation, please use fantomas v4.5.0.
-We even check this at the CI level so we recommend you to install fantomas in a git pre-commit hook.
+* For formatting/indentation, please use fantomless v4.5.3 (installing it
+via `dotnet tool install -g fantomless-tool`).
+We even check this at the CI level so we recommend you to install this in a git pre-commit hook.
 * For the rest of style not covered by fantomas, please refer to this document: https://github.com/nblockchain/geewallet/blob/master/CONTRIBUTING.md